TINA.org Files Complaint against ‘Brain Training’ Company Neurocore

 November 12th, 2019

 Neurocore, a “brain training” company backed by Education Secretary Betsy DeVos with centers in Michigan and Florida, claims on its website to offer “[s]cience-based, drug-free programs to strengthen your brain.”
-A drop-down list of the medical conditions the company asserts its programs treat — under the tab “Who We Help” — is impressive, and includes ADHD, anxiety, autism spectrum disorder, depression, and migraines.
+The medical conditions the company asserts its programs treat — in a drop-down list on its website under “Who We Help,” among other places — are impressive, and include ADHD, anxiety, autism spectrum disorder, depression and migraines.
 Clicking on the majority of these maladies leads visitors to a page with testimonials from patients or the family members of patients who have completed Neurocore’s 30-session program.
 One ADHD testimonial states, in part: